-Michael Mooney enters his seventh year as the Director of Intercollegiate Athletics and Recreation at SUNY Geneseo in 2017-18.
-A member of the college's community for 31 years, he was tapped to lead over 450 student-athletes, coaches and staff after serving as the Knights' men's soccer coach for 26 seasons.
+Michael Mooney enters his eighth year as the Director of Intercollegiate Athletics and Recreation at SUNY Geneseo in 2018-19.
+A member of the college's community for 32 years, he was tapped to lead over 450 student-athletes, coaches and staff after serving as the Knights' men's soccer coach for 26 seasons.

 Mooney is responsible for the administration of 20 intercollegiate teams, including the management and supervision of over 50 full and part-time staff members.
 He also has oversight of the department's athletic and recreational facilities and athletic budget, while administering the strategic planning and initiatives for the Roundtable Athletic Association (RAA), which provides direct financial support for the entire athletic program.

 Under his watch, the Geneseo Athletics Department has experienced unprecedented success and growth.
-The Knights have moved up for five-straight years in the Learfield Sports Director’s Cup Standings, which measure the overall excellence of the 450 Division III athletic programs in the country, including the highest finish ever (13th) following the 2016-17 academic year.
-Geneseo also won its third-consecutive State University of New York Athletic Conference (SUNYAC) Dr. Patrick R. Damore Commissioner’s Cup, awarded to the top overall program in the league.
+The Knights finished 11th in the 2017-18 Learfield Sports Director’s Cup standings, which measure the overall excellence of the 450 Division III athletic programs in the country.
+Also the highest ranked public institution, it was Geneseo's best finish ever and marked the sixth-straight time the program moved up compared to the previous year.
+Geneseo also won its fourth-consecutive State University of New York Athletic Conference (SUNYAC) Dr. Patrick R. Damore Commissioner’s Cup, awarded to the top overall program in the league, after winning a record 13 out of a possible 19 conference championships.

 THE MOONEY YEARS

 GeneseoKnights.com, the official website of Geneseo athletics which boasts hundereds of thousands of visitors annually, has undergone two redesigns under Mooney.
-The department has also developed a high-quality webstreaming platform for all home events in 12 sports, while the department has been on the leading front in providing its fans and alumni with information thanks to an expansive social media network.
+The department has also developed a high-quality webstreaming platform for all home events, while the department has been on the leading front in providing its fans and alumni with information thanks to an expansive social media network.

 Mooney served one year as the interim director of athletics before assuming the permanent role in July of 2011 following a national search.
 Along with his head coaching duties, he had previously served as associate director for six years (2004-10) following a five-year stint as assistant director (1999-04) while also serving as an instructor in the department.